-This particular stretch of Spanish coastline is well known for several top tourist destinations, these include Lloret de Mar, Tossa de Mar and the town of Blanes itself.
-Originally, most of this area relied heavily on fishing as it’s primary source of income.
-In the 1950’s and the beginning of the tourism boom, the Costa Brava was one of the first Spanish Costas to begin mass development and transform itself into one of the top tourism destinations in Europe.
+The Costa Brava is well known for several top tourist destination.
+These include Lloret de Mar, Tossa de Mar and the town of Blanes.
+Much of this area once relied on fishing as it’s primary source of income.
+This changed in the 1950’s and the beginning of the tourism boom.
+The Costa Brava was one of the first Spanish Costas to begin mass development.
+It’s since transformed itself into one of the top tourism destinations in Europe.

-The northern areas of the Costa Brava are vastly different from the touristy areas located in the south.
-Most of the north is typically Spanish and well known for it’s exceptional food, you are probably unlikely to see many signs advertising an “English Breakfast” unless you are headed for one of the tourist resorts which we talk about below.
-One thing the northern and southern parts do share in common is the the excellent Blue Flag beaches and picturesque coastline.
+The northern areas of the Costa Brava are different from the touristy areas located in the south.
+Most of the north is very Spanish and well known for it’s exceptional food.

-Blanes is located around 60 kilometres north of Barcelona and is the southernmost point of the Costa Brava.
-The history of Blanes can be traced back to before the Romans to around the 3rd Century BC.
-Blanes is surrounded by mountains that overlook the beautiful beaches of Blanes, here is where you can find the famous Sa Palomera Rock (picture below).
-This popular town is also well known for one of the biggest firework displays in Europe and the feast of Santa Anna and Sant Joaquim.
-These events normally take place on the last full week of July and can attract up to 500,000 visitors.
+Mountains overlook the beautiful beaches of Blanes.
+This is where you wil find the famous Sa Palomera Rock (picture above).
+This popular town is also well known for one of the biggest firework displays in Europe.
+Also the feast of Santa Anna and Sant Joaquim.
+These events take place on the last full week of July and can attract up to 500,000 visitors.

 Costa Brava Weather and Climate

-The weather in Costa Brava is generally pretty good for most of the year as with most of the Mediterranean coastline of Spain.
-The hotter summer months are June, July and August when average temperatures with frequently exceed 30 Celsius and not drop much below 25 Celsius.
-The temperatures in the winter months of December, January and February are normally normally between 10 – 15 Celsius.
+The weather in Costa Brava is generally pretty good for most of the year.
+This is the case for most of the Mediterranean coastline of Spain.
+The warmest months to pay a visit here are June, July and August.
+The average temperature will often exceed 28 Celsius and not drop much below 23 Celsius.
+The temperature in the winter months from December – February is between 8 – 12 Celsius.
 Much of the rainfall tends to arrive in the autumn months of September, October and November.